-Construction Notification PVMS are to be placed at least six (6) days in advance of the actual stage for long-term work zones and weekday HICCs and on the Monday prior to the closing for weekend HICCs.
-Long-term work is defined as work closings in place for longer than three (3) days per the Authority's Manual for Traffic Control in Work Zones.
-It is important to note that construction notification PVMS are not required if the construction MPT consists only of a shoulder closing, but may be necessary (after consultation with Operations during design Phase reviews) with a reduction in the number and/or width of lanes, or a shift during HICCs and long-term closings.
+Construction Notification PVMS are to be placed six (6) calendar days in advance of the actual stage for long-term work zones and HICCs.
+Long-term work is defined as work closings in place for longer than three (3) days per the Manual for Traffic Control in Work Zones.
+It is important to note that construction notification PVMS are not required if the construction MPT consists only of a shoulder closing, but may be necessary (after consultation with the Authority's Operations Department during design Phase reviews) with a reduction in the number and/or width of lanes, or a shift during HICCs and long-term closings.